For Keeps (film): Casting

-Release

 Box office

 In January 1988, the film debuted at #4 at the box office (behind Good Morning, Vietnam, Three Men and a Baby, and Moonstruck).
 It ultimately grossed $17,514,553 domestically.

-Critical reception
+Reception

 On review aggregate website Rotten Tomatoes, For Keeps has an approval rating of 17% based on 12 reviews.
 Roger Ebert gave the film a positive review saying, "The movies of Molly Ringwald have been responsible for a revolution in the way Hollywood regards teenagers.
 Before Ringwald (and her mentor, John Hughes) there were only horny teenagers, dead teenagers, teenage vampires and psychotic crackups.
 Now teenage movies are working their way through some of the aspects of the normal life of American teenagers, and in For Keeps, Ringwald plays a popular high school senior who gets pregnant and gets married."

 Janet Maslin of The New York Times said, "Most of For Keeps is entirely predictable, but that should do little to diminish its interest for audiences of high-school age.
 Here again, Miss Ringwald is the very model of teen-age verisimilitude, and she's most impressive in making even the most hackneyed situations seem real.
 In fact, she's so good she's almost a problem.
 Mr. Batinkoff, while pleasant, is no real match for her, and the glowering parents who make their kids' lives miserable for a time are no real threat.
 There is the feeling that Miss Ringwald's Darcy can triumph over anything.
 But perhaps that's just what Mr. Avildsen had in mind."